Please read this important information before reporting a concern about a pharmacist, pharmacy technician or pharmacy.

-When we first receive a concern we consider whether the information is meant for us and whether we have the power to carry out an investigation.
+First of all we consider whether the information we have received is meant for us and whether we have the power to carry out an investigation.
 We assess the information received to determine if further enquiries and investigation are required.

-The investigating committee meets in private.
+The IC meets in private.
 It can decide to close a case with no further action, or to close it after giving advice or a warning to the pharmacy professional.
-The committee can also refer the case to a fitness to practise committee for a full hearing.
+The committee can also refer the case to a Fitness to Practise Committee for a full hearing.

 Fitness to practise hearings are usually held in public.
-If the fitness to practise committee decides the pharmacy professional is not fit to practise it can give them a warning, set conditions that limit how they can practise, or it can suspend them or remove them from the register.
+If the FtPC decides the pharmacy professional is not fit to practise it can give them a warning, set conditions that limit how they can practise, or it can suspend them or remove them from the register.

 The majority of cases are closed during the first two stages.
 We set out what information we disclose about a case at each stage in our publication and disclosure policy [PDF 645 KB].
 Also available in Welsh: Polisi cyhoeddi a datgelu CFfC [PDF 671 KB].

 Use the links below to browse through all the available information and guidance you might need when reporting or being involved with a concern: